VCurry20/-pands-problem-sheet/README.md

 print ( " Your BMI is {}".format (BMI))
 ```

-This code asks the user to input their name and greets them.
+This Program asks the user to input their name and greets them.
 The user is then asked for their height and weight and from this the program calculates their BMI.

 BMI formula (weight / (height * height), 2)

 References:

-- Kings Weightloss Clinic, BMI Checker, (No Date), http://www.kingsweightlossclinics.co.uk/resources/bmi-checker/ (Accessed: February 2021)
+- Kings Weightloss Clinic, BMI Checker (No Date), http://www.kingsweightlossclinics.co.uk/resources/bmi-checker/ (Accessed: February 2021)

-- Stack Overflow, BMI Calculator Python, (2014), https://stackoverflow.com/questions/20405610/bmi-calculator-in-python/50386292#:~:text=')%20while%20input%20%3D%3D%20'imperial,which%20means%20you%20are%20underweight.
+- Stack Overflow, BMI Calculator Python (2014), https://stackoverflow.com/questions/20405610/bmi-calculator-in-python/50386292#:~:text=')%20while%20input%20%3D%3D%20'imperial,which%20means%20you%20are%20underweight.
 (Accessed: February 2021)

-- W3 Resource, BMI Python Forumla (2017), https://www.w3resource.com/python-exercises/python-basic-exercise-66.php (Accessed: February 2021)
+- Code Review, Simple BMI Calculator (2020) https://codereview.stackexchange.com/questions/217751/simple-bmi-calculator-python-3 (Accessed: February 2021)

-- Slimming World, BMI Calculator, (No Date) https://www.slimmingworld.ie/bmi-calculator (Accessed: February 2021)
+- Slimming World, BMI Calculator (No Date) https://www.slimmingworld.ie/bmi-calculator (Accessed: February 2021)

 <br/>